Plantar Fasciitis Treatment Brunswick

 Putting Your Feet First

-Have you ever woken up from your slumber ready to start the day, only to be greeted with pain when your feet touched the ground?
-Maybe you know the feeling of finishing a jog and stopping to catch your breath, but feeling a sharp pain in your heels instead.
-Whether it’s one or both of these, chances are you’re familiar with plantar fasciitis— even if you didn’t know it.
+Have you ever started your day excited and ready to go, only to be met with pain as soon as your feet hit the ground?
+Perhaps you’ve experienced the discomfort of finishing a jog and feeling a sharp pain in your heels instead of the satisfaction of a good workout.
+Whether it’s one or both of these situations, it’s likely that you’re familiar with plantar fasciitis— even if you haven’t realised it.

 Plantar Fasciitis Brunswick